lavanet/docs/docs/provider.md

 ## Running a provider - steps
-Being a provider requires alignment to the Lava protocol, for that, Lava has implemented an implementation to help you run it.
-That implementation is built inside `lavad`.
+`lavad` contains the implementation for running a provider process.

 :::info
  Current installation of `lavad` is built only for Linux.
-Soon we'll allow building lavad from source.
+Soon we'll allow building `lavad` from source.
 :::

 ### 1. Download `lavad`